Sgroppino - A Refreshing Venetian Treat

 The preparation couldn’t be simpler:

-Place all the ingredients (except the fresh mint) in a chilled metal bowl.
+Place all the ingredients (except the mint) in a chilled metal bowl.
 Quickly whisk the ingredients together by hand until a light and frothy mousse forms.
 Spoon the mixture into pre-chilled champagne flutes or cocktail glasses, garnish with a sprig of fresh mint and serve immediately.

 While it's simple to prepare, there are several things to pay attention to in the preparation: